ABOUT ROCKY MOUNTAIN TISSUE BANK

 Our Quality Policy

-It is the policy of Rocky Mountain Tissue Bank to meet and exceed our customers requirements by processing the highest quality, safe and efficacious bone grafts with predictable clinical value for guided bone regeneration, and to deliver those grafts to our customers in a timely manner.
+It is the policy of Rocky Mountain Tissue Bank to meet or exceed our customers' requirements by processing the highest quality, safe and efficacious bone grafts with predictable clinical value for guided bone regeneration, and to deliver those grafts to our customers in a timely manner.
 Further, we will invest in research and development as resources allow, to develop additional HCT/P products needed by the dental community.

 Our Quality System is established and Maintained to ensure compliance with FDA current Good Tissue Practices (cGTP) (21 CFR 1271), the requirement of the American Association of Tissue Banks, “Standard for Tissue Banking”, Health Canada Guidance Documents, Basic Safety Requirements for Human cells, Tissues and Organs for Transplantation.
 International Standards of Operation which meet ISO 9001:2008.

 William H. Hiatt, DDS

 William H. Hiatt, a Periodontist who practiced in Denver, Colorado, from 1946 until his death in 1993, founded Rocky Mountain Tissue Bank.
 Dr. Hiatt studied with Dr. Balint Orban at Loyola University in 1945 and with Dr. Orban as a Preceptor Periodontics in 1946.
 Dr. Hiatt was a contributor to Dr. Orban’s “Periodontal Textbook” and published with him in 1960 and 1961.

 Among his many honors, Dr. Hiatt served as the President of the American Academy of Periodontology, President of the American Society of Periodontists, and as President of the American Association of Endodontists.